VinAiello/ELK-Project/README.md

 * We can now run "**ansible-playbook filebeat-playbook.yml**" to run the playbook, and then you can verify in Kibana that Filebeat is working correctly by clicking the "**Check Data**" button at the bottom of the DEB page.

 ## Metricbeat
-Metricbeat will hep us collect metrics and analytics for our network and communicates them with the Elasticsearch and Logstash parts of our ELK Stack.
+Metricbeat will hep us collect metrics and analytics for our network and communicates them with the Elasticsearch and Logstash parts of our ELK Stack, and also allow us to parse through specific information gathered.
 ###### The steps for this will actually be identical to the steps for installing Filebeat with a couple variations listed below.
 * In our Kibana webpage, instead of going to "Add Log Data". we will go to where it says "**Add Metric Data**" and then navigate to "**Docker Metrics**".
 ###### This will bring us to a set of steps similar to the Filebeat steps.